When: Thursday 26 February, 12:30–13:30

 How healthy is our soil, and how does soil health affect food quality and, ultimately, our own health?
 What is regenerative agriculture, and is it always better for nature and people?
 How can we rethink what we eat every day, where it comes from, and transition towards more sustainable, seasonal, and local food systems?
 And what narratives do we need to create demand for nature-inclusive food?

-These questions will be explored by Dr. Emilia Hannula (Leiden University, CML) and Aphra van den Berg (Province of South Holland) during our first Regenerative Dialogue.
-Join the conversation!
+These questions are explored by Dr. Emilia Hannula (Leiden University, CML) and Aphra van den Berg (Province of South Holland) during our first Regenerative Dialogue.

 The speakers